How to Get Kids to do Chores

 Overall my children (5, 6 and 7) have the opportunity to make $5.25-$5.45 (depending on what curriculars are in session), of which 10% goes to savings, charity and taxes, leaving them (in this scenario) $3.80 a week for themselves, a little over $15 a month.
 Maybe that doesn’t sound like alot or maybe for how young they are it sounds like too much, but we feel it is a good start for them to learn the value of money and that hard work and positive attitudes can get you far.
 I find them questioning if small purchases are “worth” their money.
 They also see bigger items that they want and are making efforts to save for them.
 I think that is great.

 Are my kids perfect… lol… no!
-My oldest is really coming into his own and is starting to put all of this together, my youngest can be a struggle, but for 5, he is heads and tails above many other kids in this area.
+My oldest is really coming into his own and is starting to put all of this together, my youngest can be a struggle, but for 5, he is doing well.

 So, while you might not agree with my methods, know kids and chores are possible and with time they reap many more benefits than just a cleaner room.
 Let me know what you think!